Boxing champ Ampofo swaps ring for chickens

 After stepping out of the ring, he took on the world of business in 2003 with the purchase of a 26-acre farm in Norfolk with 10,000 chickens - a nod to his own early life running free in Kumasi.

-"I always loved chickens from back in Ghana," Ampofo, 55, told BBC Sport Africa.
+"I always loved chickens, from back in Ghana," Ampofo, 55, told BBC Sport Africa.

 "As soon as I came here (to the farm), I knew this is it: boxing is over - I want to get into chickens now."